Julius Gerber: Party functionary

 Gerber worked as the organizer of Local Kings County from 1908 to 1909, before being elected Executive Secretary of Local Greater New York in February 1911.
 Gerber remained in this full-time, paid position for over a decade, standing down only in 1922, probably due to the Socialist Party's declining financial fortunes.
 Thereafter, Gerber paid the rent through his work as a printing salesman.

 Julius was a delegate to the 1917 Socialist Party Convention, a gathering which passed the aggressively anti-militarist St. Louis Manifesto.

 In addition to his regular party tasks, Gerber was the Secretary of the Workingmen's Cooperative Publishing Association, the group responsible for publication of the New York Call, one of just two Socialist Party English language daily newspapers during the decade of the 1910s.

 Gerber sat on the State Executive Committee of the Socialist Party of New York in 1919, a group which conducted a factional war on behalf of the party regulars against the Left Wing Section of the Socialist Party.
 He was a delegate to the seminal 1919 Socialist Party Convention, which led to the split of the party's Left Wing to form the Communist Labor Party of America.

 Gerber was elected to the governing National Executive Committee of the Socialist Party in 1921, serving a one-year term.
 He ran for New York State Assembly in that same year, standing in the 18th Assembly District.

 Following the demise of the New York Call in 1923, Gerber became actively involved with its successor publication, The New Leader.
 He was the Secretary of the New Leader Publishing Association, the group which published the paper, from its establishment in 1924.

-Gerber split along with other "Old Guard" members to form the Social Democratic Federation beginning in 1936-1937.
+Gerber split along with other "Old Guard" members to form the Social Democratic Federation beginning in 1936–1937.
 He was an active participant in one of the SDF's early planning conferences.

 Gerber was strictly a party functionary rather than an agitator or a theoretician and did not publish any books or pamphlets in his lifetime.

+Personal life and death

+Gerber married Lena Sacht in New York on February 13, 1892, according to their marriage license.
+They had five sons and three daughters, the youngest of whom was Ludwig Hillquit Gerber.
+Named for Gerber's colleague Morris Hillquit, Ludwig was an attorney and film production executive who served as secretary to the borough of Brooklyn under borough president Raymond V. Ingersoll and as western regional administrator of the Veterans' Administration after World War II.

-He died on July 16, 1956.
+Gerber died in his Brooklyn home on July 16, 1956.

 Legacy

-Gerber was portrayed in Warren Beatty's 1981 historical drama Reds by William Daniels.
+Gerber was portrayed by William Daniels in Warren Beatty's 1981 historical drama Reds.